Become a civil and commercial mediator

 What are the obligations of the Mediator?

-The Mediator and his assistants are prohibited from assuming rights or obligations connected, directly or indirectly, with the business dealt with, except for those strictly inherent to the provision of the work or service; they are prohibited from receiving compensation directly from the parties.
+The Mediator and his assistants are prohibited from assuming rights or obligations connected, directly or indirectly, with the matters handled, except for those strictly inherent to the provision of the work or service; they are prohibited from receiving compensation directly from the parties.

-a) sign, for each matter for which he is designated, a declaration of independence and impartiality according to the formulas provided for by the applicable Procedural Regulations, as well as any further commitments provided for by the same Regulations;
+a) sign, for each matter for which he is appointed, a declaration of independence and impartiality according to the formulas provided for in the applicable Procedural Rules, as well as any further commitments provided for by the same Rules;

-b) immediately communicate all circumstances to the Head of the Organization and to the parties,
+b) immediately communicate to the Head of the Body and to the parties all circumstances that emerge during the procedure and which could affect his independence and impartiality;

 c) formulate conciliation proposals in compliance with the limits of public order and mandatory rules;

-Upon request of a party, the Head of the Organization provides for the possible replacement of the Mediator.
-The Regulation identifies the different competence to decide on the request, when the Mediation is carried out by the Head of the Organization.
+At the request of a party, the Head of the Organization shall provide for the possible replacement of the Mediator.
+The Regulations identify the different jurisdiction to decide on the request when the Mediation is conducted by the Head of the Organization.

-Mediators may register in the Register of Mediation Bodies only after completing the training course held by Training Bodies accredited by the Ministry of Justice, and registered in a specific List as provided for in art.
-18 of Ministerial Decree 18 October 2010 n.
-180.
+Mediators may register in the Register of Mediation Bodies only after completing the training course held by training bodies accredited by the Ministry of Justice and registered in a specific list as required by Article 23 of Ministerial Decree no. 150/2023.

 How to become a Mediator of the Organization

-The selection procedure of the most suitable Mediators and their permanence within the Organization is of fundamental importance, which solicits continuous feedback from the parties and lawyers after each mediation.
+The selection process for the most suitable mediators and their continued employment within the Organization are of fundamental importance, which encourages continuous feedback between the Parties and the Lawyers after each mediation.

 Procedure

-If successful, he/she will participate in the training course of the Organization in order to acquire a highly qualified mediation method through an audition in some mediations (the number varies based on the experience of the Mediator) conducted by different Mediators.
+If successful, the candidate will participate in the Organization's training program to acquire a highly qualified mediation method through an audition in several mediations (the number varies based on the mediator's experience) conducted by different mediators.

-Advanced training will be held by the Organization's expert Mediators on mediation techniques in the areas of specialization and an interview with expert Mediators will be held to evaluate the preparation for the appointment in the first mediations.
+Advanced training will be provided by the Organization's expert mediators on mediation techniques in their areas of specialization, and an interview with expert mediators will be held to assess their preparation for appointment to the first mediations.

-This will be followed by the appointment in the first mediations and the coaching activity by the most experienced Mediators during these mediations.
+This will be followed by appointment in the first mediations and coaching by the most experienced Mediators during these mediations.

-Following confirmation as a Mediator, ongoing discussions and feedback between Mediators will take place.
+Following confirmation as a Mediator, ongoing discussions and feedback will take place between Mediators to share their experiences.

 Fill out the form below